BrianWill/byteschool/markdown/os/file system.md

 ## block device files

 A ***block device file*** also represents an I/O device, but like a regular file, the data we read and write from a block device logically has a beginning and an end.
-Unlike with a character deivce file, when we read or write a block device, we specify 'where' to read or write.
+Unlike with a character device file, when we read or write a block device, we specify 'where' to read or write.

 ## pseudo-devices